Embedding Workflow Builder

 Enabling workflow builder

 The embedded workflow builder is disabled for all customers by default.
-To enable the them for a customer, open the customer from the Customers screen and select the Details tab.
-Enable the Allow Embedded Designer option.
+To enable it for a customer, open the customer from the Customers screen and select the Details tab.
+Enable the Allow embedded workflow builder option.

 Listing workflows